Facebook Pixel

 Why we love this

-Jack is a *massive* fan of Rock Face's products, so it was a happy coincidence that they're good at the copy aspect too.
 There's loads of stuff we love about this ad, not least of which how brazen it is to run an OOH campaign parodying a huge fragrance house.
-Love it.

 🧠 Steal this for your brand

-It’s so clever, because…
+And that's so clever, because…

 And seeing as they’ve just announced they’re launching after shave 6 months after these ads went out, that move makes even more sense in hindsight